jimmyvanhest/qt6-skeleton/README.md

 ```

 ## Building
-run `make native`
+Run `make native`

 ## Running
 The file build/native/PROJECT_NAME is the resulting binary.

 ## Packaging
-run `make dist`
+Run `make dist`
-this will create a debian package
+This will create a debian package and an AppImage in dist/linux

 # Windows